mrpejker/GreenWing/README.md

 ### Git Flow

-The basic Git Flow consists of Main branch, Dev branch and Staging branch.
+The basic Git Flow consists of main, dev and staging branches.

-For developing new feature for the web application one should create a feature branch out of Dev and after completing development merge it back into Dev.
-After all the sprint requirements are done all the features into Dev one creates a pull-request to the Staging branch.
+For developing new feature for the web application one should create a feature branch out of dev and after completing development one should merge it back into dev.

+After all the sprint requirements are done and all the features are into dev, one creates a pull-request to the staging branch.

-This will start running tests, after they are passed Dev can be merged into Staging and deployment wll start.
-Deployment stage will build web app and distribute it to Firebase hosting locatetd [here](https://vself-dev.firebaseapp.com/).
+This will start running tests, after they are passed Dev branch can be merged into Staging and deployment will start.

+Deployment stage will build web app and distribute it to Firebase hosting located [here](https://vself-dev.firebaseapp.com/).

-After product testing is over Staging branch can be merged into Main branch.
-Next step is to test and deploy from Main branch to production environment.
+After product testing on staging environment is over staging branch can be merged into main.

+Next step is to test and deploy Main branch to production environment.

 ### Mobile app